timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 * The configuration is a list of operational parameters for the system process that can change dynamically.
 * operational parameters: e.g. alive members of the cluster, leader of the cluster, roles of the member, lock owner

 Q. What is the meaning of "wait-free"?
+Why is Zookeeper "wait-free"?

 A non-blocking algorithm is lock-free if there is guaranteed system-wide progress, and wait-free if there is also guaranteed **per-thread progress**.

 Ref: https://en.wikipedia.org/wiki/Non-blocking_algorithm

 Q. Why is Zookeeper implemented using a pipelined architecture?
 What is a pipelined architecture?